opsdis/aci-exporter/README.md

         regex: "^(?P<state>.*)"
 ```

+## Group class queries
+Group queries group a number of class queries under a single metrics name, unit, help and type.
+Both individual
+and common labels are supported.

 ## Compound queries
-The compound queries (better name?) is used when a single metrics is "compounded" by different queries.
+The compound queries is used when a single metrics is "compounded" by different queries.
 In the
 `example-config.yaml` file is an example where the number of spines, leafs and controllers are counted.
 They will
 all be of the metric `nodes` but require 3 different queries.
 Since no labels can be extracted from the response
 the label name and label value is configured.